siggame/Joueur.cpp/README.md

-# GAME_NAME C++ Client
+# Saloon C++ Client

 This is the root of your AI.
 Stay out of the `joueur/` folder, it does most of the heavy lifting to play on our game servers.
-Your AI, and the game objects it manipulates are all in `games/game_name/`, with your very own AI living in `games/game_name/ai.hpp` and `games/game_name/ai.cpp` files for you to make smarter.
+Your AI, and the game objects it manipulates are all in `games/Saloon/`, with your very own AI living in `games/Saloon/ai.hpp` and `games/Saloon/ai.cpp` files for you to make smarter.

 ## How to Run